-The Immorality Lab, previously known as the Morality Lab, was created in 2009 at the campus of the University of British Columbia in affiliation with Sauder School of Business and the Faculty of Psychology.
-The purpose of the lab is to examine the many ways that people mistreat one another and contribute to the sum total of misery and unhappiness in the world.
+The Immorality Lab was created in 2009 at the campus of the University of British Columbia in affiliation with Sauder School of Business and the Faculty of Psychology.
+The purpose of the lab is to study the many ways people mistreat one another and contribute to the sum total of misery and unhappiness in the world.

 The work of the lab is inspired by Freud's observation that most human beings see their neighbor as "not only a potential helper or sexual object, but also someone who tempts them to satisfy their aggressiveness on him, to exploit his capacity for work without compensation, to use him sexually without his consent, to seize his possessions, to humiliate him, to cause him pain, to torture and to kill him."